WBDT: Newscasts

+On October 5, 1981, WTJC debuted its first newscast called Springfield Newswatch, after 10 years of not having a full news service in the area.
+It ran for a half-hour with local news, weather, and sports.
+The newscast was cut from the channel on July 12, 1982, due to its 10-month trial period ending.

 On September 16, 2002, the nationally syndicated morning show The Daily Buzz premiered from WBDT's studios.
 The program, then produced by then-parent ACME Communications, remained based at the station until its August 2004 move to the facilities of former sister station WKCF in Lake Mary, Florida, near Orlando.

 On August 20, 2007, WDTN began to produce a nightly half-hour prime time newscast for WBDT known as 2 News at 10 on Dayton's CW.
 On the 26th day of its broadcast, this show achieved higher ratings than WRGT-TV's nightly prime time news (produced by WKEF) in Dayton's metered market households.

 On July 21, 2012, WDTN began broadcasting its local newscasts in high definition.
 The WBDT shows were included in the upgrade.

 On January 7, 2013, WBDT began airing a weekday news program from 7 to 9 a.m., called 2 News Today on Dayton's CW.
 Since the cancellation of The Daily Buzz, the station also simulcasts the 5 to 7 a.m.
 WDTN edition as well.
 On September 9, 2013, WBDT expanded the prime time 10 p.m.
 WDTN-produced newscast to an hour.